-- Limited Financial Assistance - Low-income residents may be eligible for grants or low-interest loans specifically designated for home earthquake strengthening through the U.S. Department of Housing and Urban Development?s block grant program.
-In addition, San Leandro homeowners from each Earthquake Home Strengthening Workshop may be selected through a random drawing to receive, free of charge, all the materials needed for retrofitting their homes.
+- Limited Financial Assistance -Low-income residents may be eligible for grants specifically designated for home earthquake strengthening through the U.S. Department of Housing and Urban Development's block grant program.
+For more information, please call (510) 577-6004.

 By taking similar steps, communities across the country are duplicating San Leandro's efforts to establish their own community-based, home seismic retrofitting programs.
 San Leandro's program is one of the most extensive of its kind.
 With the help of private industry, it encourages all homeowners to protect their investments, their families and their futures.

 For more information call (510) 577-3405.